 Josh frequently cried himself to sleep because of her wild accusations.
 His uncle by then had no choice but to send him back to Penang.
 He drove Josh to the railway station, bought him a train ticket to Butterworth and shoved an ink-smudged letter into his trouser pocket.
 “Only for your father to read,” he said to the boy.
 But, Josh sneaked out of the train and went back to the church in KL.

 A parishioner found Josh a good job cleaning swimming pools three hours a day.
-His monthly pay was $100.
+His monthly pay was a hundred dollars.
 During this time, Josh found some new Malay friends who were living in Kampong Pandan.
 One of them was a popular Malay cyclist, Mokhtar Yousuff.
 He influenced Josh to become a serious cyclist as a way of getting his Malaysian citizenship.
 Josh participated in several races but never won any medals.
 Within two years, he lost his job at the swimming pool.
 Money was scarce, so he went without food on some days.
 It was at this juncture that Josh’s life was to change dramatically again.
 He received a letter from his father who had migrated to Singapore to seek employment there.
-Josh sold his only property then, a Raleigh bicycle for $100 and headed to Singapore to join his father.
+Josh sold his only property then, a Raleigh bicycle for a hundred dollars and headed to Singapore to join his father.

 Josh found freedom in Singapore.
 He had plenty of money for movies, cigarettes and good food.
 But, he found the factory jobs there boring.
 Very boring.
-One of those casual jobs was working for a shipyard contractor for $25 per day.
+One of those casual jobs was working for a shipyard contractor for twenty five dollars per day.
 Maybe it was from boredom that Josh stole watches, binoculars, calculators, anything that could be stolen from the ships’ crew.
 One day, a friend stole a video cassette and not owning a VCR player, he gave it to Josh.
 To Josh’s shock and amazement, it was a blue film.
 When the friend asked him what movie it was, Josh said it was a Mickey Mouse cartoon.
-To his surprise, he discovered many Sri Lankans, Bangladeshis and Thai nationals were willing to pay $5 per “screening”.
+To his surprise, he discovered many Sri Lankans, Bangladeshis and Thai nationals were willing to pay five dollars per “screening”.
 So, Josh finally showed some entrepreneurial flair and borrowed a HDB flat to use as his “movie theatre”.
 Pretty soon he was raking in thousands of dollars.
 After many such screenings, the police were soon aware of his illegal activities and had hatched a plan to nab him.
 Realising the danger he was in, he quickly sold the rented television and the VCR player to a gullible third party.
 That night, Josh left everything behind and caught a bus for KL.
 His next plan was bigger again.
 He was going to Italy.

 Josh and Eric, a Singaporean friend, bought two return tickets to Italy on Aeroflot.
 On the first night in Rome, Josh lost all his money to a conman.
 Without any money left, he sought help from Eric’s friend in Milan who very kindly gave him a hundred pounds.
 Eric left for Germany to look for work but within three weeks, he quit and returned to KL.
 Josh stayed on and found employment in a transport company.
-He was paid 50-60 lira per day.
+He was paid fifty to sixty lira per day.
 Within a few months, he had so much money he went holidaying on the island of Lipari.
 It was on the journey to Lipari that Josh found a cute girl named Loredana.
 They fell in love.
 It was also in Lipari that he befriended a psychologist by the name of Wolfgang Link.
 Till this day, they remain good friends.

 Milano became his home for the next twelve months.
 Influenced by his new boss, Josh began to smoke hashish, marijuana, heroin and cocaine.
 As he had overstayed his visa, he decided to burn his passport and reported it as lost, but kept a copy of his re-entry permit to Malaysia.
 Just a week before he was due to leave for Malaysia, his apartment was busted by the police for organising a drug and booze party.
 Josh was arrested by the Milan police, but he managed to get bail after spending a few hours in the lock-up.